Kubernetes Prerequisites

 Rancher Desktop (not to be confused by Rancher), is an easy to use tool that provides Docker and Kubernetes to the WSL environment.
 We use Docker to create containers of each backend service, which we then run in a Kubernetes cluster.
 It's okay if these terms are confusing; by design, Redwood handles getting things running in these more complicated environments so you can learn the subjects later if/when it's needed.
 Simply put, Rancher Desktop helps us replicate a scalable server environment for the backend.

-Rancher Desktop doesn't start automatically with Windows, so you may have to run it manually after a reboot.
+in the Preferences, so you may have to run it manually after a reboot.